Kippus0s/Speaker-Independent-Speech-Emotion-Recognition/README.md

 # Project Summary
 The project compared the traditional ML approach to SER with that of the modern Deep Learning (DL) approach.
 The study stands out amongst many contemporary work in the domain by virtue of being speaker-independent.
-That is, the model's training, validation and test data were segmented by speaker rather than purely by a arbritary percentage of the total dataset size.
+That is, the model's training, validation and test data were segmented by speaker rather than purely by a arbitrary percentage of the total dataset size.
 As a result, the model was not exposed to audio samples from the same voice that featured in validation or test data.
-This is because peaker-specific qualities "leak" into the learning process in speaker-dependent studies where training data includes samples from all speakers in the total dataset.
+This is because speaker-specific qualities "leak" into the learning process in speaker-dependent studies where training data includes samples from all speakers in the total dataset.
 Speaker-independent models usually do not perform on par with speaker-independent models, but an SER model can not be considered truly generalisable if it is speaker-dependent.

 The traditional ML approach was that of utilising handcrafted features, in this case I used OpenSMILE (open-source Speech and Music Interpretation by Large-space Extraction) to extract features according to the emobase feature set, and these features were then used to train a logistic regression classifier.

 For the DL approach, I utilised a simple approach relative to the state of the art, my project utilises predominantly Convolutional Neural Networks (CNN), however I trained on three data representations separately, the raw waveforms (WAV), Mel Spectrograms, and Mel Frequency Cepstrum Coefficients (MFFCs).
 During my work I noticed that different models, especially from each of the different data representations, would often excel or struggle especially with certain emotions in particular, and it was rare that all the emotions were learned with a similar level of success.
 I therefore create a "post-fusion" or "late-fusion" ensemble model, by aggregating the class-probabilties (predictions) of the best-performing models for each of the data representations.
 In this way I demonstrated that a simple aggregate model can improve upon my single best-performing individual models.

-Results were compared across the four datasets, between the CNN models and the different data representations, and between the Dland traditional ML classifier.
+Results were compared across the four datasets, between the CNN models and the different data representations, and between the DL and traditional ML classifier.

 Most of the time on my project was spent researching, and experimenting with data preprocessing optimisations, for example regarding neural network architecture optimisations for the CNNs, and after multiple iterations the DL approach outperformed the traditional ML approach despite it's leveraging of heuristic features.

 Four datasets for SER were used, EmoDB, IEMOCAP, SAVEE, and RAVDESS, and between them I try and capture a balance and variety in dataset attributes.

 In conclusion, results support the view that deep learning techniques achieve superior performance on speaker-independent speech emotion recognition compared to traditional ML approaches that rely on domain knowledge via handcrafted audio features.
-However, this study did not use handcrafted features at all in a DL model, and yet this approach has been shown to be succesful, in both standalone models and as part of an ensemble with other DL models using different data representations.
+However, this study did not use handcrafted features at all in a DL model, and yet this approach has been shown to be succesful, in both stand-alone models and as part of an ensemble with other DL models using different data representations.

 # Datasets Used for This Project
 ## Dataset Characteristics